Early Life and Education of Josh Shapiro: A Complete Timeline

 Others born on this day/year

-In 1992, Josh Shapiro was the first freshman ever elected student body president of the University of Rochester.
+In 1992, Shapiro was elected student body president of the University of Rochester as a freshman.

-In 1993, Josh Shapiro published an op-ed in the Campus Times student newspaper titled "Peace not Possible", expressing skepticism about peace in the Middle East.
+In 1993, Shapiro published an op-ed titled "Peace not Possible" in the Campus Times student newspaper, expressing his views on the Israeli-Palestinian conflict.

 1995: Graduated from University of Rochester

-In 1995, Josh Shapiro graduated magna cum laude from the University of Rochester.
+In 1995, Shapiro graduated magna cum laude from the University of Rochester.

-In 2002, Josh Shapiro earned his Juris Doctor degree from Georgetown Law Center while working on Capitol Hill as an evening student.
+In 2002, Shapiro earned his Juris Doctor from Georgetown Law Center.

 2008: Backed Barack Obama for President

-In 2008, Josh Shapiro was one of the first public backers of Barack Obama for president, contrasting with much of the Pennsylvania Democratic establishment.
+In 2008, Shapiro publicly backed Barack Obama for president, differing from much of the Pennsylvania Democratic establishment.

-In 2024, a spokesperson for Shapiro stated that his position had changed since he wrote the op-ed and that he now supports a two-state solution.
+In 2024, a spokesperson for Shapiro stated that his position on the Israeli-Palestinian conflict had changed since his 1993 op-ed and that he now supports a two-state solution.